-Should you hire someone with a bad reference?
+Should you still hire someone with a bad reference even if they interviewed well?

 I interviewed two candidates recently.
 One of the candidates really out shined the other.
 This person was quick to answer all my questions intelligently, seemed really passionate about the role and had the right amount of experience.
 However, when I followed up with their references, one of the former employees described the candidate as undependable.
 Capability and dependability are very important for this role.
 Would you still hire this person despite the bad reference?